 By committing to forgiving each other, you can strengthen what you have together and make room for a deeper connection.

 If you feel like you’ve exhausted every effort and are hitting a wall, here are some practical steps you can take once you’ve decided to break up.

 Consider all of the logistics.
 Things can be tricky if you’ve been sharing a living space with the other person or have a joint bank account.
 You may need to also look at how to make up for lost income if your partner has been supporting you financially.

 Make sure you’ve set up another place to stay.
-Decide whether you would move your things before or after your talk.
+Decide whether you will move your things before or after your talk.
 Don’t be afraid to reach out to loved ones for help exploring your options and rearranging your living situation.

 Choose the right place to break up

-The most respectful way to end a relationship is in person, unless that feels unsafe.
+The most respectful way to end a relationship is in person unless that feels unsafe.
 Choose a private location to avoid an embarrassing scene, but try to avoid having your talk at home so you can leave soon after.

 The conversation may last a long time or become distressing.
 Keep this in mind when deciding on the right location.

 Having this talk can come as a shock to the other person, so it’s important to refrain from becoming overly emotional and remain clear about your intention.

 Be honest with the other person without being vague or going into long explanations for why you no longer want to stay together.